Émilie Tran Nguyen

 Émilie Tran Nguyen (born 27 March 1985) is a French journalist who works for France Télévisions.
 She began working as an intern in Paris at firms such as Clarins and in the legal department at TF1 before becoming a freelancer journalist in Clermont-Ferrand.
 Nguyen later worked for Groupe Canal+ as a freelancer at the private continuous news channel iTélé and filled in for Émilie Besse as presenter of the lunchtime edition of the Canal+ news programme La Nouvelle Édition in 2015.
-She has been a presenter of the 12/13 news bulletin on France 3 since 2016.
+She was the presenter of the 12/13 news bulletin on France 3 from 2016 to 2023.

 Biography

 On 27 March 1985, Nguyen was born in Marseille.
 Her father comes from Vietnam and is the owner of a small restaurant while her mother is from Algeria.
 Nguyen has two siblings and all three were raised to be encouraged to study and to strive for their goals.
 When she was three years old, the family moved to Clermont-Ferrand from La Canebière.
 Nguyen had considered becoming a paediatrician before she fainted from seeing blood and decided not to be a business manager due to her lack of business knowledge.
 Following the completion of her Baccalauréat, she took her graduate studies at the ESC Clermont Business School and at the Institut pratique du journalisme.

 She began her working career as an intern in Paris at firms such as Clarins and in the legal department at TF1.
 After that, Nguyen was offered a permanent contract to work at Eurosport in its sales department managing advertising for the African, European and the Middle Eastern zones, which she rejected because she did not have the enthusiasm for the job.
 She returned to Clermont-Ferrand, and she commenced her career in journalism working as an freelancer at the Zap magazine and then as an intern for the local daily La Montagne newspaper in order to repay her student loans.
 Nguyen went on a two-year apprenticeship with France 3 at Soir 3 after a previous attempt was rejected and was mentored by editors-in-chief Arnauld Miguet and Jean-Jacques Basier.
 She was inspired by the likes of journalists Claire Chazal, Christine Ockrent and Anne Sinclair.